eLifePathways/batcom/DEPLOYMENT.md

 If you encounter database connection issues:

-1. Verify the `DATABASE_URL` environment variable is correct
+1. Verify the `POSTGRES_URL` environment variable is correct
 2. Check that PostgreSQL is running and accessible
 3. Ensure the database exists and permissions are set correctly
 4. Check network connectivity between the application and database servers